A Travel Price Comparison for Italy Caltagirone vs. Naples for Food, Attractions, Nightlife, and Old Town

 Many travelers enjoy the shopping and museums when visiting the destination of Caltagirone.
 One day is often enough time to do most activities.

-Naples is a gritty city where you can fill many days.
+Naples is a colorful city where you can fill many days.
 The old town is one of the main draws for visitors.
 Most people visit for the food.
 One day should give you a good understanding of everything this city has to offer.
 The entire region has so many activities, and you'll want time to do everything.

 A weekend in Caltagirone or Naples?